 Using the Voiceflow Flow Builder

-When you get started with creating your assistant in Voiceflow, you can manage your chatbot from several tabs:
+When you get started with creating your assistant, you can manage your chatbot from several tabs in the Voiceflow platform overview:

-- Content – The place for your chatbot flows, knowledge base, intents, entities & more
+- Workflows – The place for your chatbot flows

-- Interfaces – Overview of your website, telephony numbers and API integrations
+- Interfaces – Overview of your website and telephony numbers

 - Publish – The version history of your chatbot